tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/consensus.md

 For a malicious node to remove or insert transactions, it would need to:

-* Update the root hash of the containing the block's Merkle tree;
+* Update the root hash of the containing the block's Merkle tree.
-* Update the nonce of the containing block;
+* Update the nonce of the containing block.
-* Update the hash of the containing block;
+* Update the hash of the containing block.
 * Do the same for all subsequent blocks.

 This is theoretically possible in a PoW network, but in practice requires the malicious nodes to harness more processing power than the honest nodes.
 A node will almost certainly end up connecting to an honest node during its life.
 This honest node would tell the new node a different truth from that of the malicious nodes, after which the new node would need to make a decision.
 It will always decide to go with the **longest or more difficult fork**.

-We say the blockchain is **immutable** because of the practical difficulty to include new or change old data.
+It is said that the blockchain is **immutable** because of the practical difficulty to include new or change old data.

-## Block creation and finality
+### Block creation and finality

 **Finality** in blockchain refers to the guarantee that transactions, blocks, and in the end, the state cannot be altered, reversed, or manipulated after a block is validated and becomes part of the chain.
 In practice, network latency influences finality.
 Therefore, finality is used to measure the amount of time you have to wait to consider a transaction final and then part of the immutable blockchain ledger.